KodaiArai1/Exploratory-Data-Analysis-Space-Exploration/README.md

 I took the Rocket Launch dataset and analysed the data in Python with interactive charts and graphs to showcase my findings.
 This shows an interesting picture of the space race.

 Techniques I used:
--data wrangling
--exploratory analysis
--data visualtion
+data wrangling, exploratory analysis, data visualtion

 (side not - space launches in Kazakhstan were carried out by the USSR)